ComGPT: Detecting Local Community Structure with Large Language Models: Experiments

-Five real-world datasets, including Dolphins \cite{lusseau2003emergent}, Football \cite{girvan2002community}, Polbooks \cite{krebs2004political}, Amazon \cite{yang2012defining}, and DBLP \cite{yang2012defining} are utilized to test the performance of algorithms.
 The Dolphins network is based on observations of associations between pairs of dolphins, where edges represent associations between dolphins.
-It contains 62 nodes and 159 edges.
-The Football network contains 115 nodes and 613 edges.
+The Football network is based on college football matches.
 Nodes represent college football teams, communities correspond to different leagues, and edges correspond to games played between them.
 The Polbooks network is a co-purchasing network for books.
 Each node in the dataset represents a book about US politics.
 An edge between two books indicates that they are often purchased together by customers.
-It contains 105 nodes and 441 edges.
-The Amazon network represents product co-purchasing relationships, consisting of 334,863 nodes and 925,872 edges.
+The Amazon network represents product co-purchasing relationships.
 Nodes representing products and edges indicate which products are frequently co-purchased.
-The DBLP network is a co-authorship network comprising 317,080 nodes and 1,049,866 edges.
+The DBLP network is a co-authorship network.
 Here, nodes represent authors and edges indicate that two authors have co-authored a paper.